- Bacterial Infections 101 Pictures Slideshow

 What are polio symptoms and signs?

 Fortunately, the vast majority of patients who are infected with polioviruses showed little or no symptoms and, in fact, don't know that they actually had an infection with polioviruses.
-Those patients who do show symptoms can be placed in one of two major groups; the first group is non-paralytic polio (minor) and paralytic polio (major).
+Those patients who do show symptoms can be placed in one of two major groups; non-paralytic polio (minor) and paralytic polio (major).